Gum-Joe/2Keys/README.md

 For keyboard mappings, see [here](https://github.com/Gum-Joe/2Keys/blob/master/docs/MAPPINGS.md)

+### DEVELOPMENT NOTICE
+I'm now working on a new version of 2Keys that is more modular.
+Please see the `v1` branch

 ### Support
 Windows is supported only as the server (where the hotkeys will run) and a raspberry pi is required to run the detector.